 FAQs

 It refers to airways and blood vessels in the lungs appearing more visible or thicker than usual on a chest X-ray or CT scan.
-It is usually a descriptive finding, not a diagnosis.
+It is a descriptive radiological finding, not a diagnosis.
+In most cases it points to an underlying condition that requires further evaluation by a pulmonologist or chest physician.

-There is no specific medicine for the markings themselves.
-Treatment targets the underlying cause, such as antibiotics for infections, inhalers for asthma, or heart medications for pulmonary congestion.
+There is no specific medicine for the markings themselves since they are a sign, not a disease.
+Treatment targets the underlying cause, antibiotics for infections, inhalers or bronchodilators for asthma, corticosteroids for inflammation, or cardiac medications for heart-related causes.
+Your doctor will recommend the right approach after diagnosis.

 Guneet Bhatia is the Founder of HOSPIDIO and an accomplished content reviewer with extensive experience in medical content development, instructional design, and blogging.
 Passionate about creating impactful content, she excels in ensuring accuracy and clarity in every piece.
 Guneet enjoys engaging in meaningful conversations with people from diverse ethnic and cultural backgrounds, enriching her perspective.
 When she's not working, she cherishes quality time with her family, enjoys good music, and loves brainstorming innovative ideas with her team.